 Born in Adelaide, South Australia Cathie first experienced rural life as a teacher at Curramulka Primary School.
 Shortly followed by a stint at the Mintabie Area School, Cathie has since spent the last 27 years on a farm just outside Melrose, near the iconic Flinders Ranges.
 Cathie is not only a teacher, but a life-long student; a graduate of a Masters of Business Administration (with more study on the horizon!), a mother, a wife and a farmer.

-When asked what concerned Cathie about the work health and safety of those in rural industries, Cathie highlighted the inability to delineate between what is ‘work’ versus what is ‘home’.
+When asked what concerned Cathie about the health and safety of those in rural industries and communities, Cathie highlighted the inability to delineate between what is ‘work’ versus what is ‘home’.
 Cathie believes that education is the cornerstone for identifying and managing risk, and that by spending more time working ‘on’ your business – rather than always working within it – business owners are better able to identify opportunities for improvement.

 How would you describe yourself in three words?

 What's one achievement you are most proud of?